-Our doodles are given the absolute best start in life and are born and raised in our living room.
+Dog breeding is our passion but we have a limited amount of puppies for sale each year.
+We spend an exorbitant amount of time with our puppies preparing them for their forever homes.
+Our labradoodles are given the absolute best start in life and are born and raised in our living room.
 They are handled lovingly every day.
 Our parent dogs have been genetically tested with the results available for your review.
+All of our puppies come to you at 8-10 weeks with a minimum of starter training.
 We begin training on day 3 with early neurological stimulation which has been proven to have lasting results to the puppies' overall health (for more information see the website: breedingbetterdogs.com).
 All of the puppies will start basic obedience training while they are with us through their first 5-10 weeks.
 Many other breeders are calling this level of training a "Starter Puppy" but we are doing this for no extra charge.
 Most puppies will be able to sit, lay down, come, and know a correction command, along with a great start on potty training.
 We also work with the puppies to stop nipping and mouthing which saves you from those sharp puppy teeth.
 They will be well socialized and used to normal household and city noises.
-We believe that this training will make life easier for you and happier for your puppy.
+We include desensitization training to sounds like fireworks, gun fire, traffic, ect.
+We believe that the training will make life easier for you and happier for your puppy.

 The puppies will come microchipped with a prepaid lifetime registration through BuddyID.
 You will also receive access to professional training videos and a discount offer on pet insurance.
 BuddyID comes with a collar ID for your new family member.
 If your puppy is lost anyone can use the collar number ID to contact you and BuddyID also offers Safe Spaces service.
 If your puppy gets out, BuddyID can provide information on your authorized safe space for your puppy to be taken if you are unavailable or out of town.
 Your puppy pack will include a food sample, a blanket with Mom's scent, new toy, a favorite toy that the puppy enjoyed playing with, doggy waste bags, a custom ID tag , and treats that we used for training.
 You will receive a vaccine record folder with a veterinarian certificate of health along with educational handouts to assist you with your new family member.